-BRTC faculty share a devotion to their diverse disciplines and program and a commitment to the intellectual, technical, and professional growth of their students.
+BRTC faculty share a devotion to their diverse disciplines and programs and a commitment to the intellectual, technical, and professional growth of their students.
 The typically small student-faculty ratio permits students to have a productive learning relationship with their instructors.
-BRTC annually enrolls approximately 2,500 students from its surrounding service areas.
+BRTC annually enrolls approximately 2,500 students from its surrounding area.